namanraii/Smart-School-ERP/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - check the LICENSE file for details.

 ## Support

-For support and questions, please create an issue in the repository or contact the development team.
+For support and queries, please create an issue in the repository or contact the development team.